ipoom-jeong/gaudi-lab/research/index.md

 ### **Emerging Interconnect Technologies**

-Compute eXpress Link (CXL) is an open standard for high-speed, efficient interconnect between CPUs and other devices like memory, accelerators (_e.g._, GPUs, FPGAs), and SmartNICs (Network Interface Cards).
-It is designed to improve performance and resource sharing in data centers, particularly in large-scale computing, AI, and machine learning environments.
+Compute eXpress Link (CXL) is an open standard for high-speed, efficient interconnects between CPUs and other devices such as memory, accelerators (e.g., GPUs, FPGAs), and SmartNICs (Network Interface Cards).
+It is designed to enhance performance and resource sharing in data centers, particularly in large-scale computing, AI, and machine learning environments.
+We are exploring various use cases for CXL technology, including its potential to enable more flexible memory expansion, improve accelerator integration, and optimize data flow between heterogeneous computing components in next-generation data center architectures.

 {% include button.html flip=true style="bare" %}